nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/NCCS_SMCE_Bootcamp_Setup/README.md

 <br>

 2. You will then be prompted to select a server.
-Select the "Small Server (On Demand)" from the option list and click "Start" as shown below:
+Select the "Small Server (On-Demand)" from the option list and click "Start" as shown below:

 <img src="images/server_options.png" align="center" alt=""/>